Innovation Food Forest

 The Innovation Food Forest is located next to Innovation Hall and the Johnson Center on the Fairfax campus.
 It is a garden designed using permaculture (permanent agriculture) and was created in 2013 by Elizabeth Torrens after she was inspired by the Permaculture Design Certification Course hosted on Mason’s campus in 2012.
 The Innovation Food Forest is an ecological model and an educational resource for the George Mason University campus.

-The site has since then been managed by the Office of Sustainable, which hires staff to maintain it.
+The site has since then been managed by the Office of Sustainability, which hires staff to maintain it.
 The primary purpose of a food forest is to restore the natural cycles, biodiversity, and habitat of a forest (capturing and using energy, water, and other resources) while providing sustainable (perennial) food sources for people and wildlife.

 Volunteer or visit during our hours to learn more about the design process, pest management, plant identification and more.
 No prior experience required.
 Wear clothes you don’t mind getting dirty.
 Bring a reusable water bottle to stay hydrated.
 The schedule changes each season to accommodate students and changing seasons.